xsscx/srd/dmg/README.md

 cryptexctl install --variant=research --persist com.example.cryptex.cxbd.signed
 ssh to SRD
 ```
-Cryptex Installed on iPhone 11 SRD0009
+Confirm that the Cryptex is Installed on iPhone 11 SRD0009
 -----
 ```
 cryptexctl list